Category Archives: 16th century

 After nature had taken its course, Fludd “wiped his yard on her smock”, then Underhill “departed from him to fetch a pot of beer”.
 They then shared some bread and drink, with Mrs Underhill reportedly toasting Fludd’s performance in bed.
 Browne’s husband, who arrived home in time to witness the fornication next door, supported his wife’s testimony.

 Confronted with this evidence, Fludd confessed to having “carnal knowledge of the body of the said Clement Underhill”.
-Despite the graphic nature of Mrs Browne’s testimony Fludd was treated leniently: he was ordered to pay 20 shillings to the Bridewell hospital.
+Despite the graphic nature of Mrs Browne’s testimony, Fludd was treated leniently: he was ordered to pay 20 shillings to the Bridewell hospital.
 Mrs Underhill was not arraigned and escaped without penalty from the court, though she did not escape public humiliation.

 Source: Bridewell Court Minute Book 1598-1604, May 1598, f.23.
-Content on this page is © Alpha History 2016.
+Content on this page is © Alpha History 2019-23.
 Content may not be republished without our express permission.
 For more information please refer to our Terms of Use or contact Alpha History.

-1517: Frog-squeezing copulation = frog-faced child
+1517: Frog-squeezing copulation leads to frog-faced child

 Ambroise Pare was arguably the most famous barber-surgeon of the 16th century.
 Pare served as a medical advisor to several French kings and once saved the life of a military officer who had been run through 12 times with a sword.

-In Pare’s Oeuvres, a collection of surgical memoirs written near the end of his life, he recalled a strange case from the early 16th century.
+In Pare’s Oeuvres, a collection of surgical memoirs written near the end of his life, he recalled a strange case from the early 1600s.
 According to Pare, a woman near Blois had delivered a baby with the “face of a frog”.
 In 1517, the family was visited by a military surgeon, who examined the child and asked how it came to be deformed.
 According to the child’s father:

-“His wife had a fever… in order to cure it, one of her neighbours advised her to take a live frog in her hand and hold it until it died.
+“…his wife had a fever… in order to cure it, one of her neighbours advised her to take a live frog in her hand and hold it until it died.
 That night she went to bed with her husband, still holding the frog in her hand… They copulated and she conceived, and through the influence of her imagination [she now] has this monster that you have seen.”

 Pare’s writings contain another incident involving frogs.
-In 1551 Pare was consulted by a mentally disturbed man who was convinced his insides were inhabited by frogs, which were “leaping about” in his stomach and intestines.
+In 1551, Pare was consulted by a mentally disturbed man who was convinced his insides were inhabited by frogs which were “leaping about” in his stomach and intestines.
 Pare issued the patient with a strong laxative, resulting in “urgent emissions” from his bowels – and then secretly slipped some small live frogs “into his close stool”.
 The patient, apparently satisfied that the frogs were discharged, left feeling much better.

 Source: Ambroise Pare, Les Oeuvres d’Ambroise Pare, 1664 edition.
-Content on this page is © Alpha History 2016.
+Content on this page is © Alpha History 2019-23.
 Content may not be republished without our express permission.
 For more information please refer to our Terms of Use or contact Alpha History.

-1536: Paracelsus on glueing severed body parts
+1536: Paracelsus warns against glueing on severed body parts

 Paracelsus (1493-1541) was a prominent but controversial figure in post-medieval medicine.
 Born Aureolus von Hohenheim in Switzerland, he was trained by his physician father but also dabbled in chemistry, metallurgy and alchemy.
-By the mid-1520s, he was practising in Strasbourg while also researching and writing.
+By the mid 1520s he was practising in Strasbourg while also researching and writing.

 Paracelsus’ philosophy focused on the relationship between the human body and naturally occurring organic and mineral matter.
 He also stressed the importance of natural healing processes, something evident in this extract from 1536:

 “The surgeon must know that nature cannot by fooled or changed.
 He must follow nature, not nature follow him.
 If he uses remedies contrary to nature, he will ruin everything.
 For example, you cannot replace a limb that has been cut off and it is ridiculous to attempt it.
-In Veriul, I once saw a barber-surgeon take an ear that had been hacked off and stick it back with mason’s cement.
+In Veriul, I once saw a barber surgeon take an ear that had been hacked off and stick it back with mason’s cement.
 He was given great praise and there were cries of ‘Miracle!’
 But the next day the ear fell off, as it was undermined with pus.
 The same thing happens with limbs if you try to stick them back on again.
-Where is the honour in such trickery?”
+Where is the honour in such trickery?

 Source: Paracelsus, Grosse Wundartznei, 1536.
-Content on this page is © Alpha History 2016.
+Content on this page is © Alpha History 2019-23.
 Content may not be republished without our express permission.
 For more information please refer to our Terms of Use or contact Alpha History.

 1565: Abused mule has feet cut off, then burned alive

-Historical records briefly mention a case of bestiality in 16th century France.
+Historical records briefly mention a case of bestiality in 16th-century France.
 According to a chronicler named Ranchin, an unnamed Montpelleir farmer was surprised “behind his mule” in 1565.
 According to the witness, the farmer was committing an “act that cannot be mentioned”.

 The farmer was put on trial, convicted of buggery and bestiality and sentenced to be burned alive.
 The mule, despite its passive role, was sentenced to the same fate.
-According to Ranchin, the mule refused to go without a fight and turned nasty, prompting brutal action from the executioner:
+But according to Ranchin, the mule refused to go without a fight and turned nasty, prompting brutal action from the executioner:

 “Mulus… erat vitiosus et calcitrosus.
 In primis abcissi fuere quatuor pedes ipsius et demun in ignem projectus et una cum homine combustus fuit.”